Western Crete, Chania

 Arrive in Chania around 1 pm, check into our hotel and relax while getting to know the group.

-A walk up to the old tannery and abandoned leather production district of town for a spot of urban decay photography and exploration.
+A walk up to the old tannery and abandoned leather production district of town for a spot of urban decay exploration.
 There are supposed to be ghosts there too, so make sure you get your cameras set in ’undead’ mode.

 Lunch at Oxo Nou, a dance and creative art space and café, overlooking the beach and the tanneries.

 After lunch we will have a relaxed afternoon with the option to go swimming and get ready for the golden hour in the old buildings.

 Dinner will be in one of the fantastic tavernas after which we head back to the hotel.